 Hard money loans are a quick solution for financing or refinancing a real estate investment.
-Especially if you don’t qualify for traditional financing or don’t have time to go through the many hoops at a bank or other traditional lender.
+Especially if you don’t quality for traditional financing or don’t have time to go through the many hoops at a bank or other traditional lender.

 That being said, a lot of people are unsure of what a hard money loan actually is.
 Furthermore, they’re unsure of the scenario where they could use hard money in real estate.
 That’s why we’ve put this blog together – to explain what you need to know about this form of lending.

 A hard money loan is usually a short-term loan used to purchase or refinance real estate.
 It’s primarily used for real estate investment acquisitions.